sharadregoti/tyk-docs/tyk-docs/content/api-management/client-authentication.md

 openssl rsa -in key.rsa -pubout > key.rsa.pub
 ```

+#### RSA Supported Algorithms

+Both RSA & PSA classes of RSA algorithms are supported by Tyk, including:
+- RS256
+- RS384
+- RS512
+- PS256
+- PS384
+- PS512

+Read more about the differences between RSA & PSA classes of RSA algorithms [here](https://www.encryptionconsulting.com/overview-of-rsassa-pss/).

+To use either - simply select the "RSA" signing method in the Dashboard, and Tyk will use the appropriate algorithm based on the key you provide.

 #### Set Up Individual JWT Secrets
 Enable Tyk to validate an inbound token using stored keys: